HelenAmeliaAndersen/HelenAmeliaAndersen/README.md

 HelenAmeliaAndersen/HelenAmeliaAndersen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I'm  a novelist.
+I will be just a coder, Philsopher, Chess player, Violinist and a brain doctor and a Phyisic and Astronomy master (I'll be sure 'em)